zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Azure Login process is complete.
 A message dialog is shown that indicates the login process is a success.](media/appservicemigration-azure-login-complete.png "App Service Migration Assistant authentication approval")

 5. Select the Azure Migrate project we created **(1)** in the previous exercise to submit our migration results.
 Select **Next** to continue.
+    >**Note:** If you do not see your Azure Migrate Project, you may have switch user directory (subscriptions) to the directory where the project was created.

     ![Azure Migrate Project is set to partsunlimitedweb.
 The next button is highlighted.](media/appservicemigration-azure-migrate.png "Azure Migrate Hub integration")